Evidence Review

 Follow each step to prepare for your visit.

-Non-Surgical Face Lifting — What the Evidence Says Actually Works
+Non-Surgical Face Lifting | What Actually Works (Evidence)

 The non-surgical lifting landscape

-Radiofrequency — Thermage and Potenza
+Radiofrequency — Thermage, Potenza, and fractional RF

 Sources